slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 #### On money management

 <!--
+#q["making an extra \$10k is easier trying to save \$10k.
+The sooner you understand that, the sooner your life will improve." \-- Elon Musk \[1971\]] #i2[[1971] MUSK, Elon (us/za) ]

+> *"What caused [my] financial success was not extreme ability.
+I have a good mind, but I'm way short of a prodigy.
+And I've had results in life that are prodigious.
+And that came from tricks.
+I just learned a few basic tricks."
+"One – I invert all the time."  -- Charlie Munger*

+-- x\@tsardav] * economics 101: overpaying for an item doesn’t increase the value.
+-- x\@veiledjoy] * The ability to save and hold money (even hoard) and know when and when not to spend is so important in having a stable life.
+Those who feel better spending their money on slop will not get as far as those that enjoy simply looking at their fat bank account, knowing that the more money you have, the less you even want to buy.
+-- x\@wisdomtldr] * Cryptocurrencies are the currencies of globalism.
+-- x\@wisdomtldr] * Everything is a market. …and always has been.

-- Salary is for expenses.
++ Salary is for expenses.
 Equity is wealth.
 Invest in yourself and stop renting your time.
 Be an owner.
-- It’s crazy to think the entire real estate market is propped up by what is essentially the entire middle class being 100x long.
++ It’s crazy to think the entire real estate market is propped up by what is essentially the entire middle class being 100x long.
-- inflation = printing money.
++ inflation = printing money.
-- Stock buybacks are effectively same as dividends.
++ Stock buybacks are effectively same as dividends.
-- entrepreneurship vs investment — 2 different mentalities.
++ entrepreneurship vs investment — 2 different mentalities.
-- auctions ao contrario! vendo por 40mil. o q venderes dai para cima 50% é para ti!
++ auctions ao contrario! vendo por 40mil. o q venderes dai para cima 50% é para ti!
-- analise fundamental e técnica no poker como nas accoes.
++ analise fundamental e técnica no poker como nas accoes.
 Crashes are typical of complex systems.
-- why do you want to invest? to make excitement or to make money?
++ why do you want to invest? to make excitement or to make money?
 -->

 > *"I succeeded because I have a long attention span. (...)